-In your first year in the lab, you will complete four boot camps (for two credits each semester) while immersing yourself in a team lab project and developing some preliminary ideas for your own independent project (one credit each semester).
+In your first year in the lab, you will complete boot camp while immersing yourself in a team project and developing some preliminary ideas for your own independent project.
 You are invited to sit in on the boot camp instruction in subsequent years, but you cannot receive credit for doing so unless you propose a substantially new research focus from the previous year.

-By the end of your sophomore year, you should narrow your research interests down to 1-3 specific research questions.
+By the end of your sophomore year, you should narrow your research interests down to one-three specific research questions.
 This likely means that you have taken several core courses in a relevant department (government, economics, psychology, neuroscience, linguistics or computer science), as well as at least one upper-division elective related to your research interests.
 You hopefully have found ways to integrate your research interests with assignments in your classes.

-You must have completed GOVT 301 (or a similar research design course) by the end of your first year in the lab, ideally in the spring of your freshman year but definitely by the spring of your sophomore year.
+You should have completed GOVT 301 (or a similar research design course) by the end of your first year in the lab, ideally in the spring of your freshman year but definitely by the spring of your sophomore year.
 You should have also taken at least two other courses related to research methods or data analysis.
 (See the Recommended Courses handout for suggestions).
 By the spring semester of your sophomore year, you should have some sense for whether you are most interested in doing experimental studies in the lab or field, social media analysis requiring basic computer science skills, or an econometrics-oriented approach to survey or aggregate data.

-Ideally, in the summer after your first or second year (or both!) you would be able to spend at least five weeks on campus, funded through either a Chappell Grant (to work directly with Prof. Settle) or an independent summer grant (pursuing one of your research questions).
+Ideally, in the summer after your first or second year (or both!) you would be able to spend at least five weeks on campus, funded through the Charles Center.
+Some students may also have the opportunity to travel to the Political Networks Conference or other training opportunities.